danielchristiancazares/freespace2/CONTEXT.md

 **Result**: Did not fix the issue.
 The underlying problem is more complex - the scene/direct pass state management is fundamentally broken when irradiance map generation is called at the wrong time.

-### Potential Next Steps (not yet attempted)

-1. **Fix the caller**: Ensure irradiance map generation is called BEFORE any scene/direct pass starts, not during rendering
-2. **End active pass before auxiliary**: If a scene/direct pass is active, properly end it before starting auxiliary rendering
-3. **Separate command buffers**: Use a completely separate command buffer for auxiliary rendering operations
-4. **Investigate why scene pass is active**: Find what starts the scene/direct pass before irradiance map generation

 ---

-## FAILED ATTEMPT #2: Restart scene pass for HUD rendering
+## ATTEMPT #2: Restart scene pass for HUD rendering

 **Status**: FAILED - made the problem worse